facebook/react-native/docs/Performance.md

 "Slow Navigator transitions" is the most common manifestation of this, but there are other times this can happen.
 Using InteractionManager can be a good approach, but if the user experience cost is too high to delay work during an animation, then you might want to consider LayoutAnimation.

-The Animated api currently calculates each keyframe on-demand on the JavaScript thread (unless you set `useNativeDriver: true`), while LayoutAnimation leverages Core Animation and is unaffected by JS thread and main thread frame drops.
+The Animated API currently calculates each keyframe on-demand on the JavaScript thread unless you [set `useNativeDriver: true`](https://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html#how-do-i-use-this-in-my-app), while LayoutAnimation leverages Core Animation and is unaffected by JS thread and main thread frame drops.

 One case where I have used this is for animating in a modal (sliding down from top and fading in a translucent overlay) while initializing and perhaps receiving responses for several network requests, rendering the contents of the modal, and updating the view where the modal was opened from.
 See the Animations guide for more information about how to use LayoutAnimation.